 After Toul Sleng, we needed something to cheer us up so off to the Central Market (aka Psar Thmei) we went!
 Easily recognizable by its famous yellow Art Deco dome, the market is significantly larger and cleaner than the last time I was here.
-Underneath the dome there are dozens of gem and jewelery vendors but we were here to check out the food.
-Finally we found it in one of the four “arms” of the market coming off the dome.
+Underneath the dome, there are dozens of gem and jewelry vendors but we were here to check out the food.
+Finally, we found it in one of the four “arms” of the market coming off the dome.

 These two weeks were incredible, both rewarding and fun, and I found myself plotting all the way home, trying to figure out how soon I can go back.